-Clients have included Asia Foundation, Business Partnerships Platform, Catalpa, FHI 360, Fred Hollows, GIZ, HANDS, Incentive Fund, Marie Stopes, Market Development Facility, Pacific Women, Save The Children, Transport Sector Support Program, Voluntary Service Overseas and World Bank.
+Clients have included the Asia Foundation, the Australian Government’s Market Development Facility, Pacific Women Shaping Pacific Development program, Business Partnerships Platform, Incentive Fund and Transport Sector Support Program, Catalpa, FHI 360, Fred Hollows, GIZ, the New Zealand Government’s HANDS program, Marie Stopes, Save The Children, Voluntary Service Overseas and the World Bank.

 Corinne Roberts – Business Partnerships Platform

 “Sarah travelled to a remote part of Papua New Guinea to

 produce a short film for the Business Partnerships Platform.
 Sarah produced a set of high-quality communications from the one trip – a beautiful series of photographs and two versions of a short film.